peaBerberian/peaberberian.github.io/apps/README.md

     be listened to to free resources, not the one from `create` which would have more nich usages.

-- Optionally, the `create` function can also return a `focus` property which will be called when the corresponding window is focused (e.g. to focus the text area in a text editor).
+- Optionally, the `create` function can also return a `onActivate` property which will be called when the corresponding window is focused and an `onDeactivate` function for when it is deactivated.

+  This can be used to for example register keyboard event listener when it's the application which has the focus, and removing them when it's another.

+  This can also be used to decide what element will be focused when opening or switching to the application.

 Look at the apps already here for more information.